 This product did an alright job at juicing beets, yielding an average amount of juice with only mild amounts of pulp and a bit of foam.
 The story was the same with carrots, with the Gourmia producing just a bit less than the average amount of juice with mild to moderate amounts of pulp.

-This product struggled to successfully juice sweet potatoes, generating much less juice than the average and creating mild to moderate amounts of pulp.
+This product struggled to successfully juice sweet potatoes, generating much less juice than the average and made mild to moderate amounts of pulp.
 It also created a small amount of foam.

 For our next metric, we evaluated the performance of the Gourmia at juicing leafy greens.
-This metric also accounted for 20% of the totals score, with the criteria from the prior two metrics applied to the trio of tests that made up this metric: wheatgrass, spinach, and kale.
+The criteria from the prior two metrics applied to the trio of tests — wheatgrass, spinach, kale — that made up this metric, which is worth 20% of the total score.

 The Gourmia yielded a slightly above average amount of wheatgrass juice, creating 3 mL.
 The average was 2.5 mL, with the top performing model, the Omega.